NwCoder21/Linux-Sandbox/Redirection and Piping/Redirection.md

 ![image](https://user-images.githubusercontent.com/107522496/197989637-a58935eb-0d5e-422c-b49e-57d47f3326c0.png)

 Firstly, there is no command "echoo" so an error is sent to the terminal.
-Seoondly, because there the file "abcde" does not exist, the terminal is unable to read from it and throws an error to the terminal window.
+Secondly, because there the file "abcde" does not exist, the terminal is unable to read from it and throws an error to the terminal window.

 ---